 Bible (Grades 7-12) English Language Arts, or the B.S.
 Education and Bible (Grades 7-12) Social Studies.
 The B.S. degree in Education and Bible prepares students to attain Texas state certification for teaching in public schools.
 The degree is approved by the Texas Education Agency to offer Texas State Certification to students who pass state requirements.
 Additionally, the degree meets the requirements for Association of Christian Schools International (ACSI) certification for teaching in private Christian schools.
-In addition to the B.S. in Education and Bible, the Department offers a Texas-approved alternative teacher certification program for those who have already completed the Bachelors degree.
+In addition to the B.S. in Education and Bible, the Department offers a Texas-approved alternative teacher certification program for those who have already completed the Bachelor's degree.

-The College offers some degrees through DCC FLEXCampus®, Online, or Quest.
-Quest courses normally meet one night per week for four hours for six weeks.
+The College offers some degrees through DCC FLEXCampus®.
 DCC FLEXCampus® offers the flexibility of participating in the classroom, participating via web conference, or watching the recorded class session the next day and completing the class online.
 Most courses are six weeks in length requiring 15-19 hours of outside preparation each week for the average student.